finos/legend/docs/user-journeys/consume-transform-data.md

 - Connect your data model to a relational data store
 - Connect your data to a semi-structured file
 - Connect your data model to an API (Service store)
+- Define how your datasets are transformed and stored
+- Apply operations, transformations, and calculations to your datasets in the Query Editor
+- Import a database schema and model it in Studio (?)

 ### Relevant tutorials
 - [relational mapping](../tutorials/studio-relational-mapping.md) and [relational test data](../tutorials/studio-create-test-data.md/#relational) tutorials